sidart/bizdom/_posts/2010-09-10-brand-story-of-britannia.md

 In 1918, C H Holmes, an English businessman in Kolkata was taken as a partner and ‘The Britannia Biscuit Company Limited (BBCo)’ was launched.

-In 1924, the factory and business was sold to Peek, Frean, one of the largest biscuit companies in Britain, which, along with Huntley and Palmers, were a subsidiary  of Associated Biscuit Manufacturers.
-In the same year, the Mumbai factory was also setup.
+In the early 1920s, there was an amalgamation of the two most successful biscuit manufacturers in the UK- Peek Freans and Huntley & Palmers.
+They created Associated Biscuit Manufacturer’s Ltd as the holding company in 1921.
+It soon transformed into an economically powerful unit which prompted worldwide expansion.
+Soon, they manufactories were created in India as part of a merger with Britannia Biscuits in 1924.
+In the same year, the Mumbai factory for their business was also setup.

 Biscuits were in big demand during World War II, which gave a fillip to the company’s sales.